polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Transfer Form](/images/tutorials/transfers/sending-funds/sending-funds-2.webp)

     !!!warning
         The transaction fees will be deducted from the leftover funds in your account.
 If you don't leave enough funds in your account for the fees, your transaction will fail due to "insufficient balance".
 Make sure to leave enough funds in your account to cover the transaction fees.
+If you want to send all the funds in your account, please refer to the [How to Send All of Your Funds Out of Your Account](https://support.polkadot.network/support/solutions/articles/65000170293){target=\_blank} guide.

 3. A pop-up window will appear to confirm the transfer.
 Click on the **Sign and Submit** button to authorize the transaction: